Thousands of migrants will be sent back to dangerous conditions under these harmful policies.

 The U.S. has signed various agreements with Central American countries that cannot assist large numbers of migrants.

-Under the Trump administration, the Department of Homeland Security has pressured governments of countries in Central America into negotiating agreements to stop migrants from traveling north to the U.S.- Mexico border.
+Under the Trump administration, the Department of Homeland Security has pressured governments of countries in Central America into signingg agreements to stop migrants from traveling north to the U.S.- Mexico border.

 The agreements with Central American countries tactically move the U.S. border further south.

-The exact terms of these agreements with Guatemala, El Salvador, and Hondruas are still unclear, and it is uncertain whether they will all be implemented in all countries.
+The exact terms of these agreements with Guatemala, El Salvador, and Honduras are still unclear, and it is uncertain whether they will all be implemented in all countries.
 For example, even though the Guatemala government has signed an agreement, the Guatemala Supreme court has blocked it for now.
+Yet, in the fall of 2019, the U.S. government deported its first asylum seeker under this agreement to Guatemala–a Honduran.

 These agreements strong arm countries into violating international agreements to protect and treat migrants with dignity.